-4.6 OS/2 Guest Additions
+4.2.4 Guest Additions for OS/2

 VirtualBox also ships with a set of drivers that improve running OS/2 in a virtual machine.
-Due to restrictions of OS/2 itself, this variant of the Guest Additions has a limited feature set; see chapter 13, Known limitations, page 255 for details.
+Due to restrictions of OS/2 itself, this variant of the Guest Additions has a limited feature set; see chapter 13, Known limitations, page 210 for details.